VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [x] Verify nested adapter builds honor the selected VolmLib source/coordinate.
 - [x] Add packaged-jar server boots; manually assembled Bukkit, Fabric, Forge, and NeoForge artifacts all reached their runtime-ready state in isolated instances, including a real multi-mod classpath.

-Gate: a clean CI run proves tests, deterministic generation, packaging, and server startup from the actual release artifacts.
+Done when: a clean CI run proves tests, deterministic generation, packaging, and server startup from the actual release artifacts.

 ## 10. Full platform acceptance matrix

 Use the exact packaged release jars, not development classes.

-The current isolated smoke proves fresh non-empty generation, exact fixed-seed block-and-biome parity, and complete serial/sync 2,025-chunk pregeneration on Paper, Fabric, Forge, and NeoForge.
+The runs completed so far prove fresh non-empty generation, exact fixed-seed block-and-biome parity, and complete serial/sync 2,025-chunk pregeneration on Paper, Fabric, Forge, and NeoForge.
 A second real content-mod fixture also passes entity, item, block, structure loot, death loot, headless initial-spawn, and 2,025-chunk pregeneration gates on all three mod loaders.
 It does not yet satisfy the minimum/latest loader, complete Bukkit-family, client, lifecycle, or full pregen-control matrix below.

 - [ ] Bukkit-family server matrix:
   - [ ] Paper current target